 Why is it important for the body to move in an efficient and functional way?

 There are over 650 muscles in the body and in a perfect world they would all work effectively with one another to produce ideal and efficient movement in all situations.
-This is not the case and in my view as personal trainer it is essential to not only help clients achieve their health goals but also teach them what ideal movement looks and feels like.
+This is not the case and in my view as a personal trainer it is essential to not only help clients achieve their health goals but also teach them what ideal movement looks and feels like.
 It is unlikely that anyone will ever move in a biomechanically perfect way throughout their whole life.
 However, it is extremely likely that you will have some degree of dysfunction in your movement.
 Addressing this and aiming to improve it is going to have you moving better, and greatly reduce if not solve musculoskeletal pain you currently have or are likely to attain in the future due to poor movement patterns.

 It is also important to understand the downfalls of performing certain movements when you have dysfunctional patterns.
 Reinforcing these patterns through potentially dangerous exercises such as heavy barbell back squats and ballistic training will typically lead to injury.